IRS Extends Tax Deadlines for Louisiana Storm Victims

 Following FEMA's recent disaster declaration for severe storms and flooding Louisiana, impacted taxpayers get more time to file and pay certain federal taxes.

 Residents of certain Louisiana parishes can wait until August 16, 2021, to file their 2020 federal income tax return.
 The IRS extended this and other tax deadlines because of the severe storms and flooding that began on May 17, 2021, in parts of the state that were declared a disaster area by the Federal Emergency Management Agency (FEMA).
-The tax relief applies to residents of Ascension, Calcasieu, East Baton Rouge, Iberville, and Lafayette Parishes.
+The tax relief applies to residents of Assumption, Ascension, Calcasieu, East Baton Rouge, Iberville, Lafourche and Lafayette Parishes.
+(Note: Assumption and Lafourche Parishes were added to the list on August 23, 2021.)

 Various federal tax filing and payment due dates for individuals and businesses from May 17 to August 15 will be shifted to August 16.
 In addition to the May 17 personal income tax filing deadline, which was previously pushed back to June 15 for taxpayers impacted by a winter storm in February, this includes: